Emma Cadwalader-Guild: Life and career

-Cadwalader-Guild had no formal training and was self-taught.
-She attended William Rimmer's anatomy lectures as her only formal instruction.
-She was also known for working without models.
 Portraiture was her primary subject matter; however, Cadwalader-Guild did create other forms.
-Her historical subjects include an Endyimon in marble and a corresponding bronze statuette, a marble bust of Lotos/Lotus, a bust of the Head of St. Monica, the mother of St. Augustine, a marble figure of Electron/Electro/Elektron, and Psyche.
+Her historical subjects include an Endymion in marble and a corresponding bronze statuette, a marble bust of Lotos/Lotus, a bust of the Head of St. Monica, the mother of St. Augustine, a marble figure of Electron/Electro/Elektron, and Psyche.
 Her historical subjects were praised for their originality and craftsmanship.
+She was also known for working without models.

 Though her primary work was sculpture, she also painted, though mostly without patronage.
 Her focus was on still lives and landscapes.
 She also painted a series of oil sketches.
 Cadwalader-Guild often had showings of her work in her studio.

 Once Free was completed, Cadwalader-Guild moved abroad in the mid-1880s, exhibiting and working in multiple cities.
 She placed Free in her London studio, where it was well-received by critics.
 She traveled and study the masters of art and opened studios in cities with strong art communities, including London, Berlin, Italy, and Frankfurt, to increase the profitability of her travels.
 While in Europe, she produced pieces that were well-received and brought her recognition including marble and bronze busts of British Prime Minister William Gladstone, who contacted her for in-person sittings, something he had not done with any other sculptor.

 She returned to the United States at an unknown date to make a bust of President McKinley at the encouragement of then-United States Ambassador Andrew White.
 Cadwalader-Guild had long wanted to create a study of her fellow Ohioan.
 However, McKinley did not arrive to the scheduled sittings in the summer due to the campaign of 1900.
 She returned to Berlin and came back to the United States the following summer to meet McKinley in Canton, Ohio where he was staying.
 Again McKinley was too busy to pose for sittings but promised to sit for her when he returned to Washington D.C. in October.
 However, McKinley was assassinated in September 1901 and Cadwalader-Guild made the bust from photographs.
 Congress purchased the bust for $2,000.
 It was placed in the President's Room in the Capitol and moved to the Senate Marble Room in 2000.